GENERAL TRADING LICENCE IN DUBAI – STEP-BY-STEP GUIDE

 These documents are necessary to verify your identity and residency status in Dubai.

-If you aim to set up a trading company with corporate shareholders, you need to provide the following.
+If you aim to set up a trading company with corporate shareholders, you need to provide the following:

 Certificate of incorporation